 Name Requirements of Professional Medical Corporation

-The professional medical corporation’s name must include the name or surname of one or more of the present prospective or former stockholders of the Corporation.
+The medicine professional corporation’s name must include the name or surname of one or more of the present prospective or former stockholders of the Corporation.

 Who Can Be A Shareholder In A Professional Medical Corporation?